axa-ch-webhub-cloud/pattern-library/src/components/05-utils/polyfill/README.md

 npm install @axa-ch/patterns-library-polyfill
 ```

-For IE11 + WebComponents support in a HTML only page:
+For IE11 + WebComponents support in a "HTML-only" page:

 ```html
 <!DOCTYPE html>